EnginEken/tcppinglib/README.md

 - :mechanical_leg: **IPv6 Support:** You can use TcpPingLib with the URLs with IPv6 address.
 You can also see the all resolved IP addresses for the specified address.
 - :rocket: **Fast:** Developed for best and fastest performance with async functions like `async_tcpping`, `async_multi_tcpping`.
 - :fire: **Built-in Properties:** Easily get the necessary information with the built-in models' properties about the TCP Ping which is sent.
-- :eyes: **Monitor:** Determine whether the host is online or not whenever `ping` is disabled or blocked, measure the latency, check if SSL connection can be done.
+- :eyes: **Monitor:** Determine whether the host is online or not whenever `ping` is disabled or blocked, measure the latency.
 - :hourglass: **Certificate Expire:** Check the days to certification expire date for the given URL if SSL connection can be established.
 - :gem: **Modern:** This library uses the latest mechanisms offered by Python 3.6/3.7+ and is fully object-oriented.